ogedmund/AD-Lab/README.md

 Credits to MyDFR 5-part series on youtube

-I have put this remake of the project on pause.
-For now
+I have now officially re